RahulPaul12/tour-website-react-auth-database-client-side/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [Medicare Health Center](https://medicare-health--center.web.app/login) to view it in the browser.
+Open [Holiday Travel]https://holiday-travels-73a7a.web.app/) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.